 No student in the Jonesboro School District shall, on the grounds of race, color, religion, national origin, sex, sexual orientation, gender identity, age, or disability be excluded from participation in, or denied the benefits of, or subjected to discrimination under any educational program or activity sponsored by the district.
 The district has a limited open forum granting equal access to the Boy Scouts of America and other youth groups.

-Inquiries on non-discrimination may be directed to the Assistant Superintendent, who may be reached at 2506 Southwest Square, Jonesboro, AR 72401 (870) 933-5800, sue.castleberry@jonesboroschools.net.For further information on notice of non-discrimination or to file a complaint, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm; for the address and phone number of the office that serves your area, or call 1-800-421-3481.
+Inquiries on non-discrimination may be directed to the Assistant Superintendent, who may be reached at 2506 Southwest Square, Jonesboro, AR 72401.
+Phone: (870) 933-5800. e-Mail: william.cheatham@jonesboroschools.net.